Buddhist Meditation Techniques & Practices

 Guided Buddhist Meditation

 If you’re just starting your Buddhist meditation practice but aren’t quite sure how to go about it, try following a guided meditation.
 Mindworks Meditation Courses offer a variety of guided meditations for meditators of all levels.
-The Courses also contain lots of other content, such as helpful Mind Talks from reliable, expert meditation guides.
-In one of these inspiring Mind Talks the world-renowned Buddhist master Trungram Gyalwa talks about the immense benefits of meditation.
 Also check out our companion article What is Buddhist Meditation?

 You might also join a local meditation class.
 It’s a great way to interact with other like-minded people and compare notes and tips.
 Now that we’ve answered the question “How do Buddhists Meditate?” it’s time to try it out for yourself.
 Have fun!